 - Improve interactivity with the viewer: Thumbnails can be made interactive in many ways, and in doing so, you open doors to having more communication with your visitor.

-- Give an idea of how your video is performing: With Gumlet Insights you get a chance to keep a track of your video thumbnails and see how they are performing with respect to your remaining videos.
+A thumbnail can also give an idea of how your video is performing.
+With Gumlet Insights you get a chance to keep a track of your video thumbnails and see how they are performing with respect to your remaining videos.
 That way, you can make changes on-the-fly and bring in more viewers.

 How to Create a Thumbnail for Video

 Creating thumbnails for your videos is a relatively straightforward process – so much so that people end up skipping this part.

 - Take a screenshot from your video that best explains your video content.

 - Then, you can modify and edit the screenshot using tools like Canva or Photoshop.